OPEN CALL

 So what is possible within a project?

 In short: a lot!
 We want to keep it as open as possible, so you can use your imagination and come up with some creative ideas that work in your context.
 We aim to help you and your team to realise your project.
-The project of course must share our Volt There mission.
-Moreover, we aim to encourage collaboration between citizens across Europe.
-Thus, a plus is when the project is replicable to another team or is a collaboration between different teams.
+The project of course must share our Volt There mission of strenghtening democracy.
+Moreover, we aim to encourage cross border collaboration.
+Hence, a plus when your project is replicable to another team or is a collaboration between different teams.
 In this way, we hope to explore and improve best practices to be used elsewhere in Europe and beyond.
-From testing entirely new project ideas, so we can later replicate them elsewhere, to executing the same project in various countries to learn from each other’s experiences.

 Note: Check your local regulations to see what is possible.
-Unfortunately, the project cannot take place in Germany (due to German government regulations).
+For example, unfortunately, a project cannot take place in Germany (due to German government regulations).

 Who will execute the project?

 You!
-Volt There will supply the funding and of course will advise, but we rely on you and others members of your team to execute the project.
+Volt There can supply the funding and of course can advise, but we rely on you and other members of your team to execute the project.
 We will have a start-up call to go through your project, and we will plan update-calls if necessary (depending on the scope of your project).

-Funding will go directly to the people executing the project.
+Funding will go directly to the people executing the project, unless explicitely otherwise needed.

 Deadline applications

 There is no deadline for applications.
-However, after you have applied, we expect you to be able to organise the event within approximately three months.
+However, after you have applied, we expect you to be able to start working on your initiative within approximately three months.
 So apply when you are ready.
-We would like to receive an update with more details depending on the project within 2 months.
-You can always check with us (e.g. six months prior) whether a project would be considered in theory before doing further organising and finalising a project.
+We would like to receive an update with more details depending on the project within two months.
+You can always check with us (e.g. six months prior) whether a project would be considered in theory before further organising and finalising a proposal.

 We do this so that we can put the available budget to the best possible use.
-With this setup, when a situation changes and an event cannot be organised, someone else can use the budget within the same year.
+With this setup, when a situation changes and an initiative cannot be organised, another initiative can use the budget within the same year.

 Project requirements